xiao11lam/xiao11lam/README.md

 ### Hi there 👋
-I am a master degree student on speech and language processing programme at Trinity College Dublin (2022 ~ 2023).
-My background includes speech and audio processing, especially speech acoustics and voice quality.
-I was an audio and speech processing engineer has the experience on the audio front-end developments, with the speech technology projects application developing experience.

 During my past study and practice, I have a solid speech and language processing skills throughout the traditional to latest solutions.
 Currently, I am endeavoring to make next-gen speech products more fantastic ⚡.
 <!--